Configuring Deserialization Error Handling

 The error log topic pageviews_copy_errlog

-will contain the following records:
+contains the following records:

 Similarly to the IGNORE

-case, only the first and third input records shows up in the output.
-The second record failed deserialization and is skipped in the output, but information about the second record appears in the error log.
-Common metadata such as the original record's partition, offset, topic, store, and timestamp are included.
-Note that the value
+case, only the first and third input records display in the output.
+The second record failed deserialization and is skipped in the output, but information about this record displays in the error log.
+This information includes common metadata such as the original record's partition, offset, topic, store, and timestamp.

 field in the JSON payload.

-We can validate that the value
+To validate that the value

-This subsection will focus on how IGNORE_AND_LOG
+This subsection focuses on how IGNORE_AND_LOG

-Stream created by the following DDL:
+stream created by the following DDL:

 property to IGNORE_AND_LOG